AnthoVDO/learn-Csharp-dotnet/note.md

 - use \\ for path file because only one \ is an escape character
 # Remark :
 - Learn more about float, integer and double
 - To show special character add this line before the console : Console.OutputEncoding = System.Text.Encoding.UTF8;
+- Better to use function which return value so try to avoid static void

  # ShortCut Visual Studio
  - cw tab tab => Console.WriteLine();